wanqizhu/pyfuck/README.md

 We can at least do 13! **[(+travels')]**

 My initial hope is to avoid all alphanumeric characters.
-Unfortunately, because python has strong-typing (as opposde to javascript), we cannot implicitly cast between e.g. integers and strings.
-This means that, as far as I could figure out, there's no way to call a function or get a string without using some alhpanumeric character to start with.
+Unfortunately, because python has strong-typing (as opposed to javascript), we cannot implicitly cast between e.g. integers and strings.
+This means that, as far as I could figure out, there's no way to call a function or get a string without using some alphanumeric character to start with.

 Luckily, we can still avoid all numbers, and only use 7 letters to enable `eval` and `str`, which allows we'll construct everything else.